 If you know your baby is sick or teething, then you obviously want to address their pain and try and relieve it for them.

-This might mean you need to talk to their doctor about ways to relieve or get rid of their infection or help them with their teething pain.
+This might mean you need to talk to your doctor about ways to relieve or get rid of their infection or help them with their teething pain.

 Keep Their Room Cool and Dark